RikudouSage/GogDownloader/README.md

 > Important: Version 1.6.0 uses a new database format.
 All newer versions will migrate your existing data
 > but it's not possible to go back from 1.6.0 to a previous version.

+> Since version 1.10.0 a new naming scheme has been adopted, reflecting the official slug values from GOG itself
+> which should make this tool better integrated with other 3rd-party tools.
+You can continue using the old format
+> but if you wish to migrate to the new one, you can use the [migrate-naming-scheme](#migrate-naming-scheme) command.

 # gog-downloader

 PHP based tool to download the games you have bought on GOG to your hard drive.